xSardine/AMQ-Artists-DB/README.md

 Let me know if you find any groups that has relevant people in them and not yet added (by relevant, I mean an artist that will make a link between this group and any other group/artist)

 Let me know if you find any artists that is not linked together with all their alternative names.
 Alternative names are proper alternative names such as Minami Kuribayashi / exige, but also database inconsistencies like Ayaka ōhashi, Ayaka Ohashi

+And finally, let me know if you find any songs I'm missing.